 Looking for ideas for instruments, books, CDs, props, even therapy tools?
-This page gives you suggestions of websites and recommended products.
+This page gives you suggestions of websites, videos, eBooks, and recommended products.

 Every teacher should have a bag of instruments ready to go during circle time or music!

-- jingle bells (the bracelet ones with velcro are good for kids who have trouble holding onto the bells)
+- jingle bells (the bracelet ones with velcro are a favorite); also come in animal shapes

-- maracas (plastic ones that sound pleasing can be wiped with clorox wipes)
+- maracas (plastic ones that sound pleasing can be easily cleaned)

 - egg shakers